 Stronger roots and plant health

-Plants fed with worm castings have much stronger roots and general plant health than others.
-Their roots grow thicker and generally spread all over the surrounding soil to absorb nutrients.
+Plants fed with worm castings have much stronger roots and general plant health than those without.
+Their roots grow thicker and generally spread throughout the surrounding soil to absorb nutrients.

 Plant protection

 Vermicompost has been known to protect plants and soil from several pathogens.
-For example, worm castings can protect plant seedlings from plant diseases caused by attacks of zoospores of common pathogens like Pythium.
+For example, worm castings can protect seedlings from diseases caused by attacks of zoospores of common pathogens like Pythium.

 Harvesting Your Own Worm Castings

 While it’s certainly much easier to buy your worm castings online, you can create your own worm farm and harvest worm castings on your own.
 To do so, you’ll need to start with a worm bin or two.
-Luckily, worms don’t need a fancy set-up, so a plastic container will work as a worm bin just fine.
-After a while of feeding your worms, you’ll be able to harvest worm castings from your worms.
+Luckily, worms don’t need a fancy setup, so a plastic container will work just fine.
+After a while of feeding them, you’ll be able to harvest castings from your worms.

 How to Use Worm Castings on Your Plants